wmvoon/aeon/README.md

 # AEON Frontend Engineer Technical Assessment

-This is the code I created for the asseement using Typescript.
+This is the code I created for the assessment using Typescript.
 Run the code by running the development server.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).